Four-force (4-force) is a four-vector, considered as

 different from the corresponding instantaneous vectors of specific particles in

-the vicinity of the observation point.
-These vectors represent the averaged
+the vicinity of observation point.
+These vectors represent the averaged value

-value of 4-acceleration inside the bodies.
-In particular, within the bodies
+of 4-acceleration inside the bodies.
+In particular, within the bodies there is

-there is a 4-acceleration generated by the various forces in matter.
-The
+a 4-acceleration generated by various forces in matter.
+The typical examples

-and the space bodies, where the major forces are the force of gravity and the
+and space bodies, where the major forces are the force of gravity and internal

-internal pressure generally oppositely directed.
-Upon rotation of the bodies
+pressure generally oppositely directed.
+Upon rotation of the bodies the 4-force

-only of the radius, but the distance from the axis of rotation to the point of
+only of radius, but the distance from the axis of rotation to the point of

 observation.